Exposed: How a Former Education Commissioner in Gombe/House of Rep Candidate Illegally Awarded Billions of Naira Contract to Her Firm in Tandem with Daughter and Brother

 –

-It is expected the anti graft agencies of the federation would hone in on political office holders who have been entrusted with the people trust and treasury to ensure the collective democracy experience is preserved and enhanced for the next dispensation.
-Particularly those looking to become lawmakers and legislators.
-Criminal minded political leaders remain the bottle neck to the effort to improve governance in Nigeria.
+It is expected that anti graft agencies of the Federation would hone in on political office holders who have been entrusted with the people trust and treasury, to ensure the collective democracy experience is preserved and enhanced for the next dispensation.
+Particularly, eagle eyes should be beeped those looking forward to becoming lawmakers and legislators.
+Indeed, criminal-minded political leaders remain the bottleneck to the effort to improve governance in Nigeria.

+Stay tuned for more comprehensive report on the younger brother to the former commissioner of education and the house of representative candidate.
+How he uses the proceeds of his illegal operations to finance the activities the local Emir in Gombe and his sister’s candidacy.